kuzzleio/kuzzle/doc/2/guides/main-concepts/3-permissions/index.md

 The **profiles** themselves are made up of **different groups of permissions**, these groups are called roles.

 A profile is linked to a set of roles, and each role defines a set of permissions.
-For example, in the diagram below, the `editor` profile is has all permissions, the `contributor` has a subset of the permissions, and the `default` profile has only default permissions:
+For example, in the diagram below, the `editor` profile has all permissions, the `contributor` has fewer permissions, and the `default` profile has only default permissions:

 ![Users, Profiles and Roles](./profiles-roles.png)